 What are we doing now?

-We have established a new Cross-Party Group (CPG) on Stroke in the Scottish Parliament.
-Bringing together MSPs, clinicians, researchers and people affected by stroke to provide oversight, encouragement and support for the implementation of this progressive stroke service in all health boards.
+We continue to provide secretariat to the Cross-Party Group on Stroke in the Scottish Parliament.
+We bring together MSPs, clinicians, researchers and people affected by stroke to provide oversight, and support for the implementation of the Stroke Action Plan.
 More information on the Group can be found on the Scottish Parliament website.